 The 50-yen coin

-Initially, the 50-yen and 100-yen coins were similar: both are copper-nickel coins stamped with flowers, and in the bustle of a busy shop, people would often mix them up.
-So, in 1959, a new design with a hole punched through the middle was introduced.
+Initially, the 50-yen and 100-yen coins were similar: both were copper-nickel coins stamped with flowers, and in the bustle of a busy shop, people would often mix them up.
+To stop this happening, a new design with a hole punched through the middle was introduced in 1959.
 The 50-yen coin displays the chrysanthemum, a very heavy-duty bloom in Japanese culture—it is the symbol of the Emperor.
-Both the 50 and 100-yen coins show the date in Arabic numerals on the back.
+Both the 50 and 100-yen coins have Arabic numerals on the back.

 The 100-yen coin